 Notes: This table breaks down the "ticker" age bins into each child's individual age indicators.
-A represents the first child, B represents the second child, C represents the third child, and D represents the fourth child.
+A represents the first child, B represents the second child, C represents the fourth child.
 This table was constructed by first identifying A and D's age ranges in each survey wave as the last and first indicators respectively; these were then removed from the "tickers", then B and C's age ranges in each survey waves were identified by the remaining last and first indicators respectively.